stockeh/dotfiles/README.md

    ./setup.sh
    ```

-The setup is a thin wrapper that runs the scripts in [`scripts/`](./scripts/) (Homebrew, Ghostty, zsh, etc.).
+The setup is a thin wrapper that runs the scripts in [`scripts/`](./scripts/).
 More will be added over time.